ERMETE-Lab/ROSE-ROM4FOAM/_sources/Tutorials/BuoyantCavity/problem.md

 The geometrical domain has been discretized using a uniform $128\times 128$ grid and the steady-state solver for buoyant, laminar flow of incompressible fluids *buoyantBoussinesqSimpleFoam* has been used.

 ## Generation of the snapshots
-In the ... folder, there are a subfolder `BaseCase` and a script `allrun.py` which can be used to solve this problem for various values of $Re$ and $Ri$; in particular, it's possible to specify which solutions are desired.
+In the `Tutorials/BuoyantCavity` folder, there are a subfolder `BaseCase` and a script [`allrun.py`](https://github.com/ROSE-Polimi/ROM4FOAM/blob/main/Tutorials/BuoyantCavity/allrun.py) which can be used to solve this problem for various values of $Re$ and $Ri$; in particular, it's possible to specify which solutions are desired.

+The number of processor to be used can be set as well as the desired values of $Re $ and $Ri$, let us see how this works to generate the Train and Test set.

+### Train Set
 The **Train Set** of snapshots is given by
 \begin{equation*}
 Re\in[15:5:150]\qquad \text{ and } \qquad Ri\in[0.2:0.4:5]